zcattacz/PJON_wiki/Troubleshooting.md

 * Many mistakes detected by CRC.
 * Low or absent communication speed.

 Bad syncronization or timing configuration.
-If you are porting a new device or architecture try to change timings in `PJON.h` and consider that every architecture will generate slightly different durations.
+If you are porting a new device or architecture try to tweak `BIT_WIDTH`, `BIT_SPACER`, `READ_DELAY` and `ACCEPTANCE` in `PJON.h` and consider that every architecture will execute code with a different timing.

 ***